 ☐ Hand signals

-☐ Ropes, knots, slings and anchors
+☐ Ropes, knots, and anchors

-☐ Flipped-raft and wrapped-raft scenarios
+☐ Flipped-raft scenarios

-☐ Throw bag technique
+☐ Throw bag techniques

 ☐ Strainer and foot entrapment scenarios